-Type 2 diabetes, is the commonest form of diabetes worldwide, accounting for over 90% of cases.
+Type 2 diabetes is the most common form of diabetes worldwide, accounting for over 90% of cases.
 Studies show that being vegan significantly reduces the chances of developing this disease.

 “Fruits and vegetables may contribute to a decreased incidence of type 2 diabetes through their low energy density, low glycaemic load, and high fibre and macronutrient content.
 Other features of the vegetarian diet are whole grains and legumes.
 These foods have been shown to improve glycaemic control, slow the rate of carbohydrate absorption and the risk of diabetes.”

-- According to Diabetes UK, ‘Plant-based foods, particularly fruit and vegetables, nuts, pulses and seeds have been shown to help in the treatment of many chronic diseases and are often associated with lower rates of Type 2 diabetes, less hypertension, lower cholesterol levels and reduced cancer rates.‘
+“Plant-based foods, particularly fruit and vegetables, nuts, pulses and seeds have been shown to help in the treatment of many chronic diseases and are often associated with lower rates of Type 2 diabetes, less hypertension, lower cholesterol levels and reduced cancer rates.”

 A 2016 Harvard University review of 3 large trials concluded that “plant-based diets, especially when rich in high-quality plant foods, are associated with substantially lower risk of developing type 2 diabetes” (1).
 What is really important to note for health is that “while consumption of a plant-based diet high in less healthy plant foods was associated with a 16% increased diabetes risk.”
 So we need to remember to eat a whole food plant based diet for health.